parkourayce/1701QCA-Assessment3/journal/journal.md

 What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?

-What parts of your project do you feel are novel.
+What parts of your project do you feel are novel?
 This is IMPORTANT to help justify a key component of the assessment rubric.

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->